Riminder/hrflow-connectors/Smartrecruiters/README.md

 ## Authentication
-Enabling connection between **HrFlow.ai** and **Smartrecruiters**, you’ll be able immediately to assist to the magic show
+Enabling connection between **HrFlow.ai** and **Smartrecruiters**, you’ll be able immediately to go through your integration.

 You need both HrFlow.ai token and Smartrecruiter token